jjsch-dev/PyArduinoFlash/README.md

 For the bootloader to write it, you have to use the function ``ab.write_memory(buffer, address)`` which take the buffer and the current address as parameters.
 Returns ``True`` when completed successfully.

-The reading to verify the recording is done in the same way, with the exception that the function return the buffer read.
+The reading to verify the recording is done in the same way, with the exception that the function returns the buffer read.
 If it is ``None`` it indicates that there were problems.

 Although the bootloader begins the execution of the firmware after a period of time without receiving communication, it is convenient to execute the function ``ab.leave_prg_mode()``.